mohamicorp/search-for-stash-issues/README.md

 ### Installing

 ####Internal Node
-After installing the plugin in your stash instance, you must enable indexing and trigger a reindex:
+After installing the plugin in your bitbucket instance, you must enable indexing and trigger a reindex:

- 1. Go to `Search for Stash Global Settings` page in the Stash admin panel.
+ 1. Go to `Search for Bitbucket Global Settings` page in the Bitbucket admin panel.
  2. Enable `Indexing` by clicking the check box.
  3. Click `Save and Reindex` to save the settings and subsequently reindex all repositories.

 ####External Node
 You must first setup an external Elasticsearch cluster.
-For help on that, look [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-configuration.html). **Search for Stash** will listen for a transport on `localhost:9300` with the cluster name `stash-codesearch`.
+For help on that, look [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-configuration.html). **Search for Bitbucket** will listen for a transport on `localhost:9300` with the cluster name `stash-codesearch`.

 For testing purposes, we've provided some scripts for installing and running an elasticsearch instance.
 You can obtain an instance of Elasticsearch by running the provided `bin/install-elasticsearch-instance.sh` script.
 To run an Elasticsearch instance, run `bin/invoke-es.sh`.
 Make sure that `elasticearch.yml` is in the directory you are invoking Elasticsearch in so that the Elasticsearch configuration is picked up.

-Once the node is setup, you must configure **Search for Stash**:
+Once the node is setup, you must configure **Search for Bitbucket**:

- 1. Go to `Search for Stash Global Settings` page in the Stash admin panel.
+ 1. Go to `Search for Bitbucket Global Settings` page in the Bitbucket admin panel.
  2. Enable `Indexing` by clicking the check box.
  3. Uncheck the `Internal ES Node` checkbox.
  3. Click `Save and Reindex` to save the settings and subsequently reindex all repositories.

-**Search for Stash** will then start indexing all of your stash repositories in the background.
+**Search for Bitbucket** will then start indexing all of your bitbucket repositories in the background.
 It will take a few seconds to a few minutes to finish depending on the number and size of your repositories.
-For large Stash instances, it is recommend indexing to be done during non peak hours.
+For large Bitbucket instances, it is recommend indexing to be done during non peak hours.

 By default, only the master and develop branches are indexed.
 Individual repo admins may modify these settings.
 See [below](#repository-settings) for instructions.